remixed2/linkedin-zip-parser/README.md

 - Recommendation Received
 - Registration Info
 - Inbox messages
 The ZIP file contains a bunch of CSV files and a folder with all the media files used in your profile or messages.
 The parser reads all these CSV files and assemblies an output INFO object with all the above mentioned data as fields.
+Inspired by https://github.com/JMPerez/linkedin-to-json-resume

 # How to backup your personal data from linkedIn
 - Go to the Data Export Page on LinkedIn and click on "Request archive".